About Our Granbury Bed and Breakfast On the Lake

 In the midst of the COVID-19 pandemic, repainted inside and out.
 Added rails to front porch and rebuilt rails on the back porch.
 Converted office to walk-in pantry.
 Renovated boat dock and deck.
 Converted storage shed to bridal suite; rebuilt kitchen cabinets and upgraded appliances.
 Restored fireplaces to original and added local cedar mantles.
 Restored master bedroom back into a parlor and Dr. Doyle Suite into master bedroom.
 Removed walkway from front door added replaced with grass, building new walkway from front door around to the parking area.
 Rebuilt two old storage sheds into a single storage shed.
 Expanded powder room under the stairs.
 Added landscaping to front of the house.
 Added Wi-Fi throughout the house, wireless security camera, and smart door locks to the front and back.

-Hope you enjoy your stay with us and watch for other improvements!
+Hope you enjoy your stay at our bed and breakfast and watch for other improvements!
 We’re just getting started!